 COLT welcomes fit, healthy and enthusiastic applicants that are 19 years and older.
 A love for the outdoors is required.
 Previous camping experience is a definite asset.
 Each student should be in good physical condition and enjoy good health.
 All students must agree to follow the course rules and be committed to working as a team.
 Students must be able to speak and understand English with reasonable comprehension.
 However there is no required level of skill in any outdoor activity.

-COLT trains teachers not athletes, so fitness is not a determining factor for whether you get in the course or not.
+COLT trains teachers not athletes, so fitness is not a determining factor for whether you get into the course or not.
 That said being in decent shape will make your COLT experience more enjoyable.
 We suggest COLT students should be able to comfortably hike 10 kilometres in a mountain setting before arriving for the course.
 If you have any concerns about your fitness please contact us, firstname.lastname@example.org or 250-286-3122.

 Here’s how it works: